xtr0/wj-helper-tools/README.md

 Output format is `<file name>\t<url>`

-_**NOTE:**_ Only file names are used to detect missing files => if file was changed but filename are the same it will be considered as already downloaded
+_**NOTE:**_ Only file names are used to detect missing files => if file was changed but filename is the same it will be considered as already downloaded

 ### Usage
 #### Standalone version